Trip Reports & Updates

 On Tuesday, March 24th, 5 Transients were observed just off the Langley coast.
 Later that afternoon, 3 Gray Whales were also sighted.

 During today's expedition there was a crisp, light breeze early on which gave way to pleasurable weather for the remainder of the day.
-In late morning, Patch, Little Patch, and #22 were seen off Delta, Washington, with possibly a fourth companion.
+In late morning, Patch, Little Patch, and #22 were seen at the Delta, with possibly a fourth companion.
 Number 22 is a Gray female that was identified this year and has made several appearances so far this month!
 They spent the morning feeding off the high tide, but by noon, this wandering collective was putting on quite a show near Hat Island.
 Numerous rolls and tail flaps were observed by people aboard the Mystic Sea. ~Amy W., Mystic Sea

 March 23, 2015 - Last Weekend's Whales!